CricketBr/Crickets-Shorthand-Site/carry-on-main.md

 I'll build speed for each passage, so might also share that version.

-It's a plan.
-In pencil, as all good plans are.
+It's a plan, in pencil, as all good plans are.

-Line numbers are on GitHub.
+Line numbers are on [GitHub](https://github.com/CricketBr/Crickets-Shorthand-Site/blob/main/assets/carry-on-jeeves-orthic/jeeves-carry-on.txt).
+Text from Project Gutenberg.
+License included in the file.
+(Other formats are on [Project Gutenberg](https://www.gutenberg.org/ebooks/65974).)

 All Comments Welcome.